dasch-swiss/sipi/docs/sipi.md

      file.
   - `tif`: The image is delivered as TIFF image.
   - `png`: The image is delivered as PNG image.
-  - `pdf`: The image is delivered as PDF document. **Note**: *If the file in the SIPI repository is a multi-page PDF, a SIPI-specific extensions allows to address single pages and deliver them as images in any format.
   - `jpx`: The image is delivered as JPEG2000 image.

+  *NOTE*: PDF's are not supported.
+I consider PDF to be a __document format__ and *not* to be an image format.

 ## The SIPI Executable
 The SIPI executable is a statically linked program that can be started as
-- command line tool to perform image operations, mainly format conversions
+- _command line tool_ to perform image operations, mainly format conversions
-- as server deamon that provides IIIF conforming media server
+- _as server deamon_ that provides IIIF conforming media server

 ### Using SIPI as Command Line Tool